-Do you have a pile of inherited doilies, with no idea what to do with them?
-Even if doilies aren’t your jam, you might like this project: a modern, simple, DIY doily throw pillow.
-Between the pale aqua linen (yum) and the unusually cool doily – which I swear looks like an eye! – this easy to make decorative pillow might have turned me into a doily covert!
+If you have a pile of inherited doilies, and no idea what to do with them, I have an easy doily craft idea for you: try making this modern DIY doily throw pillow!
+Even if doilies aren’t you jam (I hear ya), you might like the end result because this is a fairly un-fussy doily craft idea.
+Between the pale aqua linen (yum) and the unusually cool doily I found in my grandma’s stash of vintage doilies, this easy to make decorative pillow might have turned me into a doily covert!

 You might remember that I dyed some of these doilies different shades of teal for a wintry table runner?
+That was a SUPER easy doily craft idea because there was no sewing involved.
 After I was done with that project, I couldn’t think of another use so I returned the box of doilies, but couldn’t stop thinking about this eye-shaped one – so I asked for it back.
 I had NO idea what to do with it, because I’m not really a doily person.
 I loved how my tablescape turned out, and I do have a sentimental Hungarian embroidery framed in the hallway, but other than those two anomalies, my aesthetic tends a little more to the mid-century/modern.

-I decided to hoard this doily anyway, and then magic happened.
+I decided to hoard this vintage doily anyway, and then DIY magic happened.

 Supplies:

 Sewing this pillow was the easy part.
+Click this link to find my: easy DIY pillow sewing tutorial.
 The only trick was deciding how to properly affix the doily…

 I thought about using the same fabric glue I used for my DIY linen tea towel with gold reindeer trim, but I dreaded the idea of dabbing glue on every inch of the finely crocheted doily.